Bali Laws Tourists Should Know Before Visiting Bali

 Temple Visits

-Bali is predominantly Hindu, and respect for local customs and religious practices is essential.
-When visiting temples make sure that you dress modestly.
+When visiting temples, either alone or with licensed tour guides, make sure that you dress modestly, covering your knees and shoulders.
 Sarongs and sashes are often required and can be rented or borrowed at temple entrances.
+Furthermore, women who are menstruating are not allowed to enter temples.

 Also Read: CANGGU OR ULUWATU – WHICH MORE WORTH TO VISIT IN 2024?